Sneaker679/geodpy/docs/class_documentation/plotters/class_BodyPlotter.md

 ## Attributes
 - body: `geodpy.Body` ~~ Body object to be plotted.
-- coordinates: `geodpy.Coordinates` ~~ Coordinates to be used for plotting.
+- coordinates: `geodpy.coordinates.Coordinates` ~~ Coordinates to be used for plotting.
 This basically only affect the title of the animation produced as it fetches the string representation of the coordinates.
 - fig, fig\_ani and fig\_vel: `matplotlib.figure.Figure` ~~ Attributes containing the `Figure` instances of matplotlib for each the graphs.
 One for the orbit, one for the animation of the orbit and one for the velocity.
 - ax, ax\_ani and ax\_vel: `matplotlib.axes.Axes` ~~ Attributes containing the `Axes` instances of matplotlib for each the graphs.
 One for the orbit, one for the animation of the orbit and one for the velocity.
 - ani: `matplotlib.animation.Animation` ~~ Attribute containing the `Animation` instance of matplotlib.